 I have not been able to find a True Type Font (.TTF) script that works well.
 I have downloaded four different .TTF files with mixed results.
 For example, 永字八法 “Eight Laws of Eternal Characters”, gives the following results in Microsoft Word:

-But gives “永字八法”, “永字八法”, “永字八法” and “永字八法” when those characters are downloaded from Microsoft Word to a webpage.
-Depending on which font you select, it may or may not give the characters that you need, and you may find yourself using a character from one font, next to a character from another font.
-I know how to put individual seal script characters on a webpage, but I have not found the correct seal script font generally used by scholars.
-I have however a webpage devoted to the top 2500 Seal Script Characters.
+Depending on which font you select, it may or may not give you all of the characters that you need, and you may find yourself using a character from one font, next to a character from another font.
+I know how to put individual seal script font characters on a webpage, but I have not found all of the seal script fonts variations, even those generally used by scholars.
+I have however a webpage devoted to the top 2500 Seal Script Characters that are the most commonly used, so that you can at least find the modern Traditional Chinese Character.
+Surprisingly, my seal script character page is the 3rd most viewed page on my website.